cly163519/cly163519.github.io/_posts/2026-03-12-What-does-it-mean-to-“learn”-something-in-tech.md

 Mastery doesn't require handling every possible variation.
 It's sufficient to remain stable under common variations.
 ________________________________________

-## 6. Why is there such a huge gap between “understanding code” and “writing it yourself”?
+## VI.
+Why is there such a huge gap between “understanding code” and “writing it yourself”?
 Because these two tasks fundamentally require different skills.
 This gap is substantial and encountered by everyone learning to code.
 ________________________________________

 ### 1. Reading is “Recognition,” Writing is “Creation”
 When reading code, the answers are already laid out before you.
 You simply need to: